acaide/acaide/README.md

 - 👋 Hi, how are you

 Below are some courses I've taken throughout the years and interesting codework/course notes.
 They're sorted in order of what I found most interesting (and well documented).
-Due to poor oversight 5 years ago, some of my earlier work may not be uploaded (CSE63, poor documentation, and STAT E-150, uninterresting and SPSS heavy).
+Some of my earlier work may not be uploaded (CSE63, poor documentation, and STAT E-150, uninterresting and SPSS heavy).

 1. CSCI E-25 - Computer Vision (Spring 2022): Ongoing